 The Christian Libertarian FAQ

 Have a burning question on your mind?
 Ask it here.
-All questions are welcome!
+All questions are welcome, but please be patient as it sometimes takes a while for us to compose a response.

 The Christian Libertarian FAQ